Niketw/opengl-physics/README.md

 ### First-Time Configuration

 The first time you open the project, CMake needs to configure it.
-This will also trigger vcpkg to download and install the required libraries (`glfw3`, `glew`, `glm`, `imgui`).
+This will also trigger vcpkg to download and install the required libraries (`glfw3`, `glew`, `cglm`).
 This may take some time.

 1. Open the Command Palette (`Ctrl+Shift+P`).
 2. Type and select **CMake: Configure**.